VasuJoshi700/Taxi-Fare-prediction/README.md

 **fit the model into X train and y train data**

 ### Evaluate the model
-checking score
+Checking score

 #### Perform Hyperparameter tuning by using grid search

+Image result for what hyperparameters grid search tuning does Hyperparameter tuning is choosing a set of optimal hyperparameters for a learning algorithm.
+A hyperparameter is a model argument whose value is set before the learning process begins.
+The key to machine learning algorithms is hyperparameter tuning.

-1 Again check the model score
+# Check the model score

-2 mse
+# MSE
+The mean squared error (MSE) or mean squared deviation (MSD) of an estimator (of a procedure for estimating an unobserved quantity) measures the average of the squares of the errors—that is, the average squared difference between the estimated values and the actual value.

-3 r2_score
+#  r2_score
+The proportion of the variance in the dependent variable that is predictable from the independent variable(s)